How to file taxes for the first time: Everything you need to know

 What if your tax burden is too big for you to pay?

 Thankfully, the IRS offers various payment plan options.
 Like with any kind of debt, there’s interest to pay on top of penalties.
 But in a pinch, a payment plan can be very helpful.
-Plus, it will help if you’re owed a refund in the future since it will go toward your tax debt.
+Here are your options if you can’t pay the IRS.

-The IRS offers solutions for other situations too—for example, when you don’t have a bank account or if your financial situation is really dire.
+The IRS offers solutions for other situations too, including when you don’t have a bank account or if your financial situation is really dire.
+For more details, here are nine ways to pay your taxes.

-Taxes are never fun and can lead to a bad headache.
-Still, don’t let them scare you, even if you’re filing for the first time.
-Use a reliable tax service or contact a tax professional if you could use some help—just make sure to check their credentials.
-You can do it, and welcome to the wonderland of adulthood!
+Taxes are never fun.
+Still, don’t let the process scare you, even if you’re filing for the first time.
+Use a reliable tax service or contact a tax professional if you could use some help — just make sure to check their credentials.
+You can do it, and welcome to the wonderland of adulthood.